alicenet/alicenet/README.md

 ## Quick Start

-First step to run an AliceNet blockchain node is to get an AliceNet client binary.
+First step to run an AliceNet blockchain node is to get an AliceNet binary.

 Pre-compiled binaries are available in our [release page](https://github.com/alicenet/alicenet/releases).
 For instructions about how to build and install from the source code, see the [Building instructions](./docs/BUILD.md).

-Once you have an AliceNet binary, see the documentation [How to configure and run your node](CONFIGURE.md) to run your own node against one of AliceNet's networks.
+Once you have an AliceNet binary, see the documentation [How to configure and run your node](CONFIGURE.md) to run your own node against one of AliceNet's networks and check out our official [wallet](https://github.com/alicenet/wallet).

 ## Examples